Animal Science

 1. Understand what health is, signs of a healthy animal, factors that effect health, and management procedures to insure health of animals.
 2. Develop skills in recognizing signs that may indicate disease or illness.
 3. Acquire a baseline knowledge of common animal diseases, their signs, diagnostic procedures, and accepted treatments.
 4. Participate in case study and antidotal scenarios to apply reason and knowledge in the assessment of health.

-ANS 201 : Anatomy & Physiology of Domestic Animals
+ANS 201 : Comparative Anatomy and Physiology of Vertebrate Animals

-An introductory course in the comparative anatomy and physiology of vertebrate animals to include bird and mammal dissections.
-Emphasis is placed on distinguishing gross anatomical structures, critical organ systems, and functional relationships with a comparative focus on gastrointestinal tracts, respiratory systems, and reproductive systems.
+An introductory course in the comparative anatomy and physiology of vertebrate animals to include amphibian, avian, and mammal exploratory dissections.
+Emphasis is placed on distinguishing gross anatomical structures, critical organ systems and functional relationships with a comparative focus on circulatory systems, gastrointestinal tracts, respiratory systems, and reproductive systems.
 Notation of the normal anatomy and physiology with references made to deviation from the norm, which might constitute a diseased state, and extrapolating learned material to additional species is also covered.
+A passing grade of C (73) or better in the laboratory portion of this course is required to receive a final passing grade for the course.
 Prerequisite(s): BIO 111 or BIO 121 with a grade of C or better.
-A passing grade of C (73) or better in the laboratory portion of this course is required to receive a final passing grade for the course.
 Three lecture and two laboratory hours per week.
-4 credits Fall
+Gen. Ed.
+Competency met: Scientific Reasoning and Discovery.

 Credits